 - If you are wondering how to make chia seed jam, it’ SO EASY to make.
 I’m not even joking.
 3 ingredients, 10 minutes to make, and then 30 minutes to wait.
 Seems pretty ideal to me.
 This is one of those plant based breakfast ideas that you will be so happy you came upon.
 It’s nutritious, gluten free, sweet, protein-rich (thanks to the chia seeds) and easy to store in the fridge to use at a moment’s notice.

-- It’s a versatile jam to have in your fridge.
+- This is a versatile vegan jam to have in your fridge.
 I’ve used it in the past for cheesecake (using strawberries as the base) and thumbprint cookies.
 For both of those recipes, the chia jam added a little extra sweetness and colour.
 Any leftover jam is then stored in the fridge to be enjoyed with toast the next morning.
 Breakfast already partially made is pretty great.

-It’s the perfect staple recipe to have in your fridge.
-Enjoy this chia jam on those crazy busy mornings or on the slower mornings where you can drink a couple of cups of joe and continuously dip your toast into the jam.
+This vegan jam is the perfect staple recipe to have in your fridge.
+Enjoy this healthy raspberry jam on those crazy busy mornings or on the slower mornings where you can drink a couple of cups of joe and continuously dip your toast into the jam.
 Let’s be honest, we all would rather slower mornings in our life but sometimes that’s not realistic.
-So make this chia jam ahead of time because it will save your butt on those mornings you sleep through your alarm.
+So make this raspberry chia jam ahead of time because it will save your butt on those mornings you sleep through your alarm.